vib-bic-training/2024_Bioimaging_data_analysis_on_HPC/Chapters/Chapter01.md

 ```
 module purge
 ```
-:warning: Do not load modules built with intel and foss toolchains
+⚠️ Do not load modules built with intel and foss toolchains

 🗎 https://docs.vscentrum.be/software/software_stack.html#using-the-module-system